whoschek/bzfs/README.md

     Examples: 'syncoid:sync', 'com.example.eng.project.x:backup'

     *Note:* The use of --exclude-dataset-property is discouraged for most use cases.
-It is more flexible, powerful *and* efficient to instead use a combination of --include/exclude-dataset-regex and/or --include/exclude-dataset to achieve the same or better outcome.
+It is more flexible, more powerful, *and* more efficient to instead use a combination of --include/exclude-dataset-regex and/or --include/exclude-dataset
+    to achieve the same or better outcome.

 <!-- -->